sims718718/UnifiedThreatHunting/README.md

 Some frameworks begin the threat hunt with the initial **Hypothesis** (step 2 here), but I ask: how do you come to that hypothesis in the first place?

 There is likely a triggering event that leads to the initial hypothesis.
-Just as Isaac Newton watched an apple fall before wondering what force pulled it down that apple was the triggering event that led to a hypothesis about gravity.
-Similarly, we should have a trigger before we even get to a hypothesis.
+Just as Isaac Newton watched an apple fall before wondering what force pulled it down, _that apple was the triggering event that led to a hypothesis about gravity._ Similarly, we should have a trigger before we even get to a hypothesis.

 <img width="636" height="186" alt="image" src="https://github.com/user-attachments/assets/a31b8b5f-3e0d-43aa-9a64-a320d004a83b" />